fernandrone/robocode-maven/README.md

   $ robo
   ```

 And that's it!

+> **Note:** if done properly, the sample robot `robots.first.MyFirstRobot` should be available.
+Otherwise, go through the installation steps again carefuly, either the maven build failed or you have set an environment variable incorrectly.

 ## Developing robots

-Simply add the repository to your favorite IDE as a Maven Project.
-Now make sure that every robot is added under the `robots` package, within the `$ROBO_ROOT/src/main/java/robots` folder.
-Feel free to add subpackages though, e.g. `robots.myrobot` at `$ROBO_ROOT/src/main/java/robots/myrobots`.
+Simply add the installation folder to your favorite IDE as a Maven Project!

+Make sure that every new robot you develop is added under the `robots` package, within the `$ROBO_ROOT/src/main/java/robots` folder (their `.class` files will then be under `$ROBO_ROOT/target/classes/robots`, which is where Robocode reads them from).
+Feel free to add subpackages, e.g. `robots.mybots` at `$ROBO_ROOT/src/main/java/robots/mybots`.

 To build your robots run Maven on the root of the installation folder: